singlestore-labs/singlestoredb-dev-image/README.md

 After creating the container with a volume, you can re-create the container using the same volume to keep your data around.
 This can be used to upgrade SingleStore to new versions without losing your data.
 Keep in mind that SingleStore does **not** support downgrading.
 Make sure to take a backup of the volume before running the upgrade.

 > **Note**
-> In order to mount a host volume to the `/data` directory, you will need to `chown` the volume to UID=999 and GID=998 before mounting it.
+> In order to mount a host volume to the `/data` directory, you will need to `chown` the volume to `UID=999` and `GID=998` before mounting it.
 The volume will be initialized automatically if empty.
 Host volumes are only supported by the `/data` directory.

 This Docker image has a number of volume mount points in addition to `/data`.
-Here is a table outlining each of the mount points along with roughly their contents:
+The following table outlines each of the mount points along with roughly their contents:

 | mount path | description                                                                                                        |
 | ---------- | ------------------------------------------------------------------------------------------------------------------ |